 Where do we ride?

-After a hurricane-induced detour in 2017 year, recent incarnations of Curt’s Ride To Cure Cancer have returned to Florida to follow the East Coast Greenway (ECG) from Fernandina Beach (northeast of Jacksonville, just below the Georgia-Florida border) down the east coast of Florida and on to Key West.
+The 2017 incarnation of Curt’s Ride To Cure Cancer will follow the East Coast Greenway (ECG) from Fernandina Beach (northeast of Jacksonville, just below the Georgia-Florida border) down the east coast of Florida and on to Key West.
 But “following the route” is really a somewhat loose description of what we actually expect to happen.
 Frequent side trips, getting lost, stopping for lunch, getting lost, fixing flat tires, getting lost, repairing bike chains, getting lost, stopping for more lunch, getting lost, stopping for an after lunch drink, and getting lost are all expected to figure prominently in our daily activities.

 The ECG is a great route, and Florida is a very bike-friendly state.
 Much of the ECG is dedicated paved bike path.
 For the sections where we share the road there are wide, well marked bike-only lanes or very broad paved shoulders.
 In addition, Florida has very nice bike separation laws that specify a generous standoff distance to be maintained by motor vehicles.
 In our experience, Florida drivers have been very respectful of this and have been very accommodating when sharing the road with bikes.

 A detailed breakdown of the ECG route is available on their website (http://www.greenway.org/index.shtml), and a Google Maps version is here: https://maps.google.com/maps?sll=31.5,-81.4&sspn=73.963864,94.746094&q=http://greenway.org/maps/ECG-FL.kmz&ie=UTF8

 What is the schedule for Curt’s Ride?